vladimir-d/BoxView/Docs/references.md

 ```swift
 var managedViews: [UIView]
 ```
-When managed subview is removed from superview, corresponding item is also removed, and vice verse: when item removed its view is also removed from subviews, so items and managed subviews always sinchronized.
+When managed subview is removed from superview, corresponding item is also removed, and vice verse: when item removed its view is also removed from subviews, so items and managed subviews always synchronized.
-Followin methods can be used to add items:
+Following methods can be used to add items:
 ```swift

 public var items:[BoxItem] = [] {